* Sterling outperforms, other pairs stick to ranges

 LONDON, Aug 18 Sterling was the main mover on

-major currency markets on Monday, recovering from multi-month
+major currency markets on Monday, recovering from last week's

 The dollar, knocked back last week after a strong run since